 It’s hard to say when exactly it was ‘created’ – in fact, it wasn’t until 1917 (with the advent of machine calculation) that 12tet’s note frequencies were precisely worked out for our now-standard A440 system.
 He Chengtian, a Chinese state mathematician, seems to have impressively approximated them in the 4th century AD, but most scholars credit Zhu Zaiyu with properly formalising the system in the late 16th century.

-A musician, physicist, and choreographer as well as a Ming Dynasty prince, Zhu Zaiyu expounded his discoveries in a sequence of pioneering musicological treatises presented to the royal court.
+A musician, physicist, and choreographer as well as a prominent Ming Dynasty prince, Zhu Zaiyu expounded his discoveries in a sequence of pioneering musicological treatises presented to the royal court.
 His Fusion of Music and Calendar laid the groundwork in 1580, and his Complete Compendium of Music and Pitch, coming in 1584, gave the first detailed account of how to derive 12tet’s intervals.
-(The latter runs to 5,000 pages, i.e. one for every single word of this article so far).
+(The latter runs to 5,000 pages, i.e. one for every single word of this article so far – and he had time to choreograph flag dances too).

 By this point, Western thinkers had been experimenting with similar ideas for centuries.
 Aristoxenus of Tarentum, a pupil of Aristotle, discussed the idea of equally-divided scales in the 4th century BCE, and Vincenzo Galilei (father of Galileo) composed short pieces in a somewhat equally-tempered system.
 Stevinus, a Flemish mathematician and military engineer, came very close in his On the Theory of Music (c.1605), but got a few of his sums wrong, leading to some intervals being a little too far off.